boldbi/bold-bi-docs/docs/working-with-dashboards/data-alerts.md

    5.`Continuously Decreases` - Checks whether the filtered value decreases continuously.

-2. Add more conditions by clicking the `Add Condition`.
+2. To add more conditions, click on `Add Condition`.

   ![add-condition](/static/assets/visualizing-data/working-with-widgets/images/add-more-conditions.png)

-3. Add `Where` condition for each filter by clicking the `Add Where Condition`.
+3. Add a `Where` condition for each filter by clicking the `Add Where Condition` button.

   ![add-where-condition](/static/assets/visualizing-data/working-with-widgets/images/add-where-condition.png)

-4. The column values can be compared with custom or actual values.
-Actual values are listed from the database and the custom values are the input provided by the user.
+4. The column values can be compared with either custom or actual values.
+Actual values are listed from the database, while custom values are provided by the user.

   ![add-where-column](/static/assets/visualizing-data/working-with-widgets/images/add-where-column.png)